- Profiling type

 - Click the Edit Filters button.

-Click Add Filter in the Profiling Filters dialog box.
+- Click Add Filter in the Profiling Filters dialog.

-For more information about the dialog box, see Dialog Boxes: Profiling Filters.
+For more information about the dialog, see Dialogs: Profiling Filters.

 - In the Add Filter dialog, choose the type of filter rule: